-The feud between the Maxwells and Johnston, supersedes even the infamy of the Hatfield- McCoy feud in West Virginia and Kentucky.
+The feud between the Maxwell and Johnston clans, supersedes even the infamy of the Hatfield- McCoy feud in West Virginia and Kentucky.
 It was also classed as one of the bloodiest in Scottish history.
 Being who we are, Carruthers played their part it seemed, and on both sides of the fence.

 The Johnstones along with Carruthers and 15 other Reiver families, were listed as troublemakers on the West March in the “Roll of the clannis that hes capitanes chieffis and chiftanes quhome on thai depend oftymes againis the willis of thair landislordis alsweill on the bordors as hielands and some speale personis of braches of the saidis clannis” which as appended to a 1597 Act of the Parliament of Scotland “For the quieting and keping in obedience of the disorderit subiectis inhabitantis of the bordors hielands and Ilis.”

 In 1578 the “nayme of Johnnstounis” appointed a council of twelve arbiters to settle internal disputes, all under the leadership of their “chief and maister” the Laird of Johnstone.
 The council consisted of Johnstones of Carnsalloch, Craigieburn, Elsieshields, Fairholm, Fingland, Howgill, Lockerbie, Marjoribanks, Millbank, Newton, Poldean and Wamphray.
 During the sixteenth century, the clan was also organized in numerous gangs, which changed form over time.

 It was in this year that John Johnstone was not only knighted but also made Warden of the West March, a position of great significance in the Scottish Borders.
 He was now responsible for the actions all the clans who inhabited his March including the Maxwells, a clan equally, if not more powerful, than the Johnstones.